ShakyTruce/shakytruce.github.io/pages/orgefforts.md

 Later, under the chapter’s first female president, Dorothy Bishop, the chapter continued to press for equal treatment under the law for local African American citizens in the 1990s.

 One of the former presidents of the local chapter is Chris Taylor, who is interviewed on this site.
-{% include feature/button.html text="Watch Chris Taylor's Interview" link="https://youtu.be/zVx8X5xPWZY" color="success" %}
+{% include feature/button.html text="Watch Chris Taylor's Interview" link="https://youtu.be/zVx8X5xPWZY" color="primary" %}

 ## Documents on the Oktibbeha NAACP
 Courtesy of Mississippi State University Libraries Special Collections